 I am a Range Ecologist and Extension Research Coordinator in the Department of Forest and Rangeland Stewardship with an Extension appointment and an affiliation in the Center for Collaborative Conservation.

 As a Range Ecologist, I study the ecology of grazing livestock—how domestic herbivores interact with their environment, how humans influence this, and the good and bad things that can arise from this relationship.

 As Extension Research Coordinator, I work to build bridges across disciplines, departments, and institutions to improve research and extension in Colorado’s rangelands.

-I have an MS in Conservation Biology from SUNY ESF and a BS in Natural Resource Management from Cornell University.
+I earned my PhD in Rangeland Ecosystem Science from CSU in 2019, my MS in Conservation Biology from SUNY ESF in 2012, and my BS in Natural Resource Management from Cornell University in 2002.
 Additionally, I have worked as a field biologist, a beef and sheep producer, a GIS technician, and a grant manager.

 Check out some of my conservation-related blog posts here, here, and here.
 My most recent research publication used modeling to examine how large herbivores may have adapted to patchily distributed poisonous plants with patchiness of their own (i.e. a herd).
 This has important implications for behavioral ecology and grazing management.